 - 14.3 If detention is necessary for longer than 48 hours from the time of arrest or, if a person was being detained under TACT Schedule 7, from the time at which the examination under Schedule 7 began, a police officer of at least superintendent rank, or a Crown Prosecutor may apply for a warrant of further detention or for an extension or further extension of such a warrant under paragraph 29 or (as the case may be) 36 of Part III of Schedule 8 to the Terrorism Act 2000.
 See Note 14C. - 14.4 When an application is made for a warrant as described in paragraph 14.3, the detained person and their representative must be informed of their rights in respect of the application.
-These include: - (i) the right to a written notice of the application; See Note 14G. - (ii) the right to make oral or written representations to the judicial authority / High Court judge about the application; - (iii) the right to be present and legally represented at the hearing of the application, unless specifically excluded by the judicial authority / High Court judge; - (iv) their right to free legal advice (see section 6 of this Code).
+These include: - (i) the right to a written notice of the application (see paragraph 14.4); - (ii) the right to make oral or written representations to the judicial authority / High Court judge about the application; - (iii) the right to be present and legally represented at the hearing of the application, unless specifically excluded by the judicial authority / High Court judge; - (iv) their right to free legal advice (see section 6 of this Code). - 14.4A TACT Schedule 8 paragraph 31 requires the notice of the application for a warrant of further detention to be provided before the judicial hearing of the application for that warrant and that the notice must include: - (a) notification that the application for a warrant has been made; - (b) the time at which the application was made; - (c) the time at which the application is to be heard; - (d) the grounds on which further detention is sought.